GramUS/GramUS/README.md

 ### Optional variables

 -   `DB_NAME`: Database name, this is usually set when using MongoDB Atlas.
-Default is `gramjsuserbot`.
+Default is `gramus`.
 -   `COMMAND_PREFIXES`: List of characters separated by whitespace to use as command prefixes.
 Default is `. ;`.
 -   `LOG_LEVEL`: GramJS log level.
 Default is `none`.
 -   `CONNECTION_RETRIES`: GramJS client connection retries.
 Default is `10`.